 We also argue that identification with the host society can play central role on explaining the association between intergroup contact and intentions to migrate.
-According to the acculturalization framework, when different groups come into contact, they revaluate their identities (Berry, 1997; Zimmermann et al., 2007).
-Berry (1997) suggested that there are four acculturation strategies according to immigrant’s cultural maintenance and contact dimensions.
+The acculturalization framework suggests thatwhen different groups come into contact, they revaluate their identities (Berry, 1997; Zimmermann et al., 2007).
+Berry (1997) argued that there are four acculturation strategies according to immigrant’s cultural maintenance and contact dimensions.
 Some immigrants hold on to their original identity (separation), while others embrace both identities (integration) or embrace only the host identity (assimilation), and some show little interest both identities (marginalization).
 Our expectation is that embracing the identity of the host society more will be associated with reduced intentions to migrate among refugees.

 Indeed, contact could help people to build a connectedness with a larger group.
 This connectedness known as solidarity is a central component of identification that is a sense of psychological bond and belonging (Leach et al., 2008).
 Researchers predominantly considered this type of solidarity related bond as a proxy of identification with the ingroup (Cameron, 2004; Ellemers et al., 1999; Leach et al., 2008) which essentially relies on social categorization.
 Originated from Social Identity Theory (Tajfel & Turner, 1979), social categorization has fundamental connections with cognitive, emotional and behavioural reactions towards others (Turner et al., 1987).
 For example, people are more likely to help ingroup members compared to outgroup members (Dovidio et al., 1997).
 Furthermore, previous studies repeatedly showed that social identification is related to increased well-being, life satisfaction and reduced depression (e.g. Eller et al., 2016; Cruwys et al., 2014; Haslam et al., 2009; Helliwell & Barrington-Leigh, 2011).
 However, people can feel solidarity with outgroup members as well.
 Putnam (2000) suggested that contact can work as a bridge to sustain social capital which has several benefits in the societal level, such as generation of broader identities and improving the living conditions of the whole community.
 Di Saint Pierre and colleagues (2015) found that contact with Dutch natives was associated with more return wishes via increased host country identification among migrants.
 If people experience stronger solidarity-based identification with the host community, they will benefit from this positive feeling and would be less inclined to migrate elsewhere.
 In line with previous work, we expected identification with the host society to mediate the association between contact and intentions to return.

 Apart from perceived discrimination and identification with the host society, life satisfaction too can explain the association between intergroup contact and migration intentions.
-Life satisfaction is a core part of psychological well-being (Diener et al., 1985) and evidence shows that people’s psychological well-being is closely related to their contact experiences with others, especially intergroup friendships (Bagci et al., 2014; Mendoza-Denton & Page-Gould, 2008).
-For example, a study showed that disabled people’s friendships with non-disabled people are linked to greater psychological well-being (Bagci et al., 2018a).
+Life satisfaction is a core part of psychological well-being (Diener et al., 1985) and evidence shows that people’s psychological well-being is closely related to their contact experiences with others (Bagci et al., 2014; Mendoza-Denton & Page-Gould, 2008).
+For example, disabled people’s friendships with non-disabled people are linked to greater psychological well-being (Bagci et al., 2018a).
 Similarly, Bosnian adults’ post-war contact was positively associated with several positive outcomes like lowered post-traumatic stress disorders, morbidity and increased outgroup trust and intergroup forgiveness (Voci et al., 2017).
 Tip et al. (2019) longitudinally replicated these positive effects of contact on mental health and well-being among refugees in Britain.
 Refugees who have positive contact with British people reported increased well-being.
 Consequently, we think that positive contact could increase refugees’ life satisfaction in Turkey which in return can reduce their intentions to return to their home country and migration to the Western countries while negative contact could do the opposite.

 The Present Research